lfortran/lfortran/doc/src/intrinsics/character/lge.md

 ## Description

 **lge(x, y)** determines if input string `x` is lexically greater than or equal to input string `y`.
-The two strings in comparsion are interpreted as containing ASCII character codes.
+The two strings in comparison are interpreted as containing ASCII character codes.

 ## Types